Deftones: White Pony (2000–2002)

-Reviews were generally positive, commenting on Moreno's increasing sophistication as a lyricist and the group's experimentalism.
-Allmusic's review said that "Deftones went soft, but in an impressive way, to twist around its signature punk thrash sound".

 The album was originally released as an 11-track edition beginning with "Feiticeira" and ending with "Pink Maggit", and featuring gray cover art.
 A limited-edition print of 50,000 black-and-red jewel case versions of White Pony was released at the same time with a bonus twelfth track titled "The Boy's Republic".
 Later, the band released "Back to School (Mini Maggit)", a rap-influenced interpretation of "Pink Maggit".
 The song was released as a single and included as the new opening track of a re-released White Pony on October 3, 2000.
 The new release still had "Pink Maggit" as the final track and featured altered white cover art.
 Not entirely happy with re-releasing the album, the band negotiated to have "Back to School" made available as a free download for anyone who had already bought the original album.
 Moreno noted that "Everybody's already downloaded our record before it came out anyway, otherwise I'd be kind of feelin' like, 'Man, why [are] we putting [out] all these different versions of the record?' [...] that's the best way we can actually get this song out to the people who already purchased this record, for free basically.
 And if they wanna buy the record again, it's cool".

-White Pony achieved platinum status on July 17, 2002, selling over 1.3 million copies in the US, and earning the band a 2001 Grammy Award for Best Metal Performance for the song "Elite".
+White Pony debuted at No. 3 on the U.S. Billboard chart with sales of 178,000 copies.
+Reviews were generally positive, commenting on Moreno's increasing sophistication as a lyricist and the group's experimentalism.
+Allmusic's review said that "Deftones went soft, but in an impressive way, to twist around its signature punk thrash sound".
+The album achieved platinum status on July 17, 2002, selling over 1.3 million copies in the US, and earning the band a 2001 Grammy Award for Best Metal Performance for the song "Elite".